Colombia protests stretch into fourth week, demonstrators vow to carry on

 Ati Quigua, 40, an Arhuaco indigenous leader, said she was protesting murders of human rights activists with 50 members of her community, saying they were on an "indefinite strike."

-A national strike committee formed by major unions, student groups and others, has held several discussions with government representatives about protesters' demands, but the two sides are not yet holding formal talks.
+The national strike committee, made up of major unions, student groups and others, has held several discussions with government representatives about protesters' demands, but the two sides are not yet holding formal talks.

+They are set to meet again with the government on Thursday morning, and organizers have vowed protests will continue.

 The economic fall-out of the coronavirus pandemic has rolled back recent anti-poverty gains in Colombia, sending unemployment soaring, shuttering businesses and forcing the government to increase its debt load.